mongodb/specifications/source/compression/OP_COMPRESSED.rst

 * The server MAY reply with compressed data even if the request was not compressed?
    * Yes, and this is in fact the behaviour of MongoDB 3.4

-* Can drivers compress the initial MongoDB Handshake/isMaster request?
+* Can drivers compress the initial MongoDB Handshake/hello request?
    * No.

-* Can the server reply to the MongoDB Handshake/isMaster compressed?
+* Can the server reply to the MongoDB Handshake/hello compressed?
    * Yes, yes it can.
-Be aware it is completely acceptable for the server to use compression for any and all replies, using any supported compressor, when the client announced support for compression - this includes the reply to the actual MongoDB Handshake/isMaster where the support was announced.
+Be aware it is completely acceptable for the server to use compression for any and all replies, using any supported compressor, when the client announced support for compression - this includes the reply to the actual MongoDB Handshake/hello where the support was announced.

 * This is billed a MongoDB 3.6 feature -- but I hear it works with MongoDB3.4?
    * Yes, it does.
-All MongoDB versions support the ``compression`` argument to ``isMaster`` and all MongoDB versions will reply with an intersection of compressors it supports.
+All MongoDB versions support the ``compression`` argument to the initial handshake and all MongoDB versions will reply with an intersection of compressors it supports.
 This works even with MongoDB 3.0, as it will not reply with any compressors.
 It also works with MongoDB 3.4 which will reply with ``snappy`` if it was part of the driver's list.